 The modern seafood industry is as massively scaled and globally integrated a production line as any other.
 8 billion people can’t be fed on mere romanticism.
 Huge armies of trawlers roam the seas, gobbling up fish by the ton.
 Most stay out at sea for weeks upon weeks, storing their catch frozen en masse and in situ.

-The dynamics and economics of modern production methods ensure you’ll be eating frozen fish coast to coast; your proximity to the ocean rarely has little impact upon the sushi on your plate.
+The dynamics and economics of modern production methods ensure you’ll be eating frozen fish coast to coast; your proximity to the ocean rarely has little impact on the sushi on your plate.

-Whiting doesn’t see any supply issues with quality product here in Utah.
-If something is landed in LA, it’s merely a few more hours from Utah noting, “Most of the fish used in Utah sushi bars is gathered at fish brokers in LA and then shipped air cargo to Salt Lake City .
-I’ve been told more than once by one such suppliers that since the fish I ordered is traveling further, he packs the freshest ones for me (pretty ironic when you consider that air freight time is less than traveling via freeway in LA).
+Whiting doesn’t see any supply issues with quality products here in Utah.
+If something is landed in LA, it’s merely a few more hours from Utah noting, “Most of the fish used in Utah sushi bars is gathered at fish brokers in LA and then shipped air cargo to Salt Lake City.
+I’ve been told more than once by one such supplier that since the fish I ordered is traveling further, he packs the freshest ones for me (pretty ironic when you consider that air freight time is less than traveling via freeway in LA).“

 Chill Out